 How much is Vitamin C needed?

-Adults between the ages of 19 and 64 require 40 milligrammes of vitamin C each day.
+Adults between the ages of 19 and 64 require 40 milligrams of vitamin C each day.
 Your regular diet should provide you with all of the vitamin C you need.
 Because vitamin C cannot be stored in the body, it must be consumed daily.

-Taking a lot of vitamin C (greater than 1,000mg per day) can lead to diarrhoea flatulence, stomach ache diarrhoea.
+Taking a lot of vitamin C (greater than 1,000mg per day) can lead to diarrhea flatulence, stomach ache diarrhea.
 When you stop using vitamin C pills, these symptoms should go away.
 A diverse and balanced diet should provide you with all of the vitamin C you require.
 If you use vitamin C pills, don’t overdo it since it might be dangerous.
 Taking vitamin C supplements in doses of less than 1,000mg per day is unlikely to damage you.